Page 81

 Answer:

-Mendeleev used the relationship between the atomic masses of the elements and their similarities in physical and chemical properties (similarity in the formation of hydrides and oxides of element).
+Mendeleev used the relationship between the atomic masses of the elements and their similarities in physical and chemical properties (similarity in the formation of hydrides and oxides of elements).

 4. Why do you think the noble gases are placed in a separate group?